moonexpr/cttb-ansible/roles/e2guardian/README.md

 - explicitly declare the list to be added in the variable, either filtering_groups in the override section or cttb_global_lists
 - add the file under the corresponding override directory or cttb-lists directory
+- if the list was previously in the default_lists, ie lists that are not overridden, it needs to be removed from there or otherwise it will containue to be ignored.

 ## Global lists
 All the filtering groups share some cttb wide lists.
 If a new bad site appears